MaxNoetzold/y-mongodb-provider/README.md

 # Mongodb database adapter for [Yjs](https://github.com/yjs/yjs)

-Persistent Mongodb storage for [y-websocket](https://github.com/yjs/y-websocket) server
+Persistent MongoDB storage for [y-websocket](https://github.com/yjs/y-websocket) server.
+You can use this adapter to easily store and retrieve Yjs documents in/from MongoDB.

 ### Notes:

-- This is basically a fork of the official [y-leveldb](https://github.com/yjs/y-leveldb) but for MongoDB
+- This was once a fork of the official [y-leveldb](https://github.com/yjs/y-leveldb) but for MongoDB
 - This package is not officially supported by the Yjs team.

 ## Use it (Installation)